 While selling Merchant services is quite a profitable venture for credit card processing companies, the sales representatives or agents face a bit of tough luck.
 At least for the initial stages of their career, sales representatives must work hard to reach the $100K mark.

-So, how much do they really earn?
+So, how much do they earn?
 Well, the exact amounts may differ for all sales representatives based on their level of skills and adaptability.
 However, an average estimate has been calculated and explained in detail below.

 Estimated Income of a Merchant Services Selling Agent

 The compensation in the Merchant Services industry is directly proportional to your selling skills, customer retention skills, and pressure handling.
-According to statistics, most experienced sales representatives with more than 2 years of experience under their umbrella earn around $100K annually.
+According to statistics, most experienced sales representatives with more than two years of experience under their umbrella earn around $100K annually.

 What Must I Do To Earn A More Sustainable Income In Merchant Services Industry?

 You need to study customer psychology and coax them into buying your solutions without overpromising and under-delivering.
-You must be able to deliver what you promise to both, your employer and your client.
+You must be able to deliver what you promise to your employer and client.
 You are like the mediator, the window through which they know each other.

-You need to be presentable, trustworthy, educated enough to understand the details, highs, and lows of the Merchant Services industry, reliable, resourceful, truthful, and most importantly a problem solver.
-On top of all of this, you must be able to sell the number of accounts you have been asked to without coming across as a salesperson.
+You need to be presentable, trustworthy, educated enough to understand the details, highs, and lows of the Merchant Services industry, reliable, resourceful, truthful, and most importantly, a problem solver.
+On top of all this, you must be able to sell the number of accounts you have been asked to without coming across as a salesperson.

 Anything worth having does not come easily.
-If you are a sales representative just starting off in this field, please do not believe that this industry showers money on everyone who enters it.
+If you are a sales representative just starting in this field, please do not believe that this industry showers money on everyone who enters it.
 It is all about what value you bring to your clients.
 Therefore, add value to yourself while aiming for the $100K mark but remember, it takes time to establish trust and get paid.